dorukkilitcioglu/persistd/README.md

 # persist-desktop
-Persist-desktop allows you to persist your virtual desktop over multiple reboots.
+Persist-desktop is a program made for multi-tasking developers.
+It allows you to persist your virtual desktop over multiple reboots.
 Automatically open all your relevant programs, and close them when you're done for the day.
+Never fear the Windows updates again.

 ## Getting Started

 The development will be done using Python 3.7, and I won't be supporting Python 2.x.
 It's 2018.
 Come on.

+### Installation

+The requirements and how to install them are specified [below](#requirements).
+Right now, there is no `setup.py` to install this program.
+That will come in later, as well as PyPI support.
+For now, just download this repo to a directory and (for ease of use) make sure your `path` includes the `persist-desktop` directory, so you can call `persist.py` directly.

+Once downloaded, you can and **should** modify [default settings](persist-desktop/settings/default.py) to point to your program executables.
+At minimum, you **must** modify the `BASE_PATH`, which will be the main directory that will contain all your projects.
+If you don't like to move your existing projects, you can simply symlink them to the directory given by `BASE_PATH`.

+Some of the other options in [default settings](persist-desktop/settings/default.py) are already set to the common install locations of the programs.
+They can be changed at will.
+The preferred method is to create a `local.py` with the same variables at the same directory, which will take precedence over `default.py`.
+This should make sure your updates are easy.

-### Prerequisites
+### Requirements

 The dependencies are listed on **requirements.txt**.
 The list is _very_ short, so you should be able to install it in your base Python installation and not as part of a virtual environment.
 You can install the dependencies by running
 ```